kyliau/angular-vscode-extension/README.md

 ## Introduction
 This extension is meant to be used in conjunction with the Angular Typescript plugin.
 It tells VS Code to associate `.ng.html` files with the Angular plugin.
-When external Angular templates are opened, VS Code would invoke the plugin to enable language service features.
+When external Angular templates are opened, VS Code would invoke the plugin to provide language service features.
 Inline templates in Typescript files will continue to work as before.

 ## Location of `@angular/language-service`